 You are now ready to update PHP.
 We also recommend to turn on PHP error messages at the same time.
 If there is an issue with the code, error messages tell you what is causing it and where it is located.

-- Go back to PHP & Database - MariaDB in the One.com control panel.
+- Go back to PHP and database settings in the One.com control panel.

 - Scroll down to PHP error messages.

 - Set the error messages to On and click Update.

 - Directly below this, please change the version to 7.3 and click Update.

 Tip: You can also choose to update PHP to "the latest stable version".
 Then we will automatically update PHP for you.
 Check out guide for more information: What is the latest stable PHP version?